elgw/nd2tool/README.md

 ### Done

- - [x] Correct resolution set when opening in ImageJ.
+ - [x] Metadata about resolution is transferred from nd2 files to tif files so that the correct resolution is found by ImageJ.
- - [x] Double check that the image data is 16-bit (will be the only supported).
+ - [x] It is checked that the image data is stored as 16-bit, otherwise the program quits.
- - [x] One log file per nd2 image.
+ - [x] One log file is written per nd2 image that is converted.
+ - [x] Only keeps one image plane in RAM at the same time in order to keep the memory usage low.
+ - [x] Safe writing: Using a temporary file (using `mkstemp`) for writing.
+Renaming the temporary file to the final name only after the writing is done.
+Prevents corrupt file being written.
+Will leave files like `file.tif_tmp_XXXXXX` upon failure that has to be removed manually.

 ### Reporting bugs
 Please use [the issue tracking system on